One Hundred Years of Solitude: Fifth generation

-Renata Remedios, or Meme, is the second child and first daughter of Fernanda and Aureliano Segundo.
+Renata Remedios, or Meme, is Aureliano Segundo and Fernanda's second child and first daughter.
 While she doesn't inherit Fernanda's beauty, she does have Aureliano Segundo's love of life and natural charisma.
 After her mother declares that she is to do nothing but play the clavichord, she is sent to school where she receives her performance degree as well as academic recognition.
 While she pursues the clavichord with "an inflexible discipline" to placate Fernanda, she also enjoys partying and exhibits the same tendency towards excess as her father.

 Meme meets and falls in love with Mauricio Babilonia, but when Fernanda discovers their affair, she arranges for Mauricio to be shot, claiming that he was a chicken thief.
 She then takes Meme to a convent.
 Meme remains mute for the rest of her life, partially because of the trauma, but also as a sign of rebellion.
 Several months after arriving at the convent, she gives birth to a son, Aureliano.
 He is sent to live with the Buendías.
 Aureliano arrives in a basket and Fernanda is tempted to kill the child in order to avoid shame, but instead claims he is an orphan in order to cover up her daughter's promiscuity and is forced to "tolerate him against her will for the rest of her life because at the moment of truth she lacked the courage to go through with her inner determination to drown him".